QiuYukang/5G-LENA/doc/source/nr-module.rst

 Note that with respect to PUSCH there is no absolute mode of TPC feedback for PUCCH, hence, accordingly, only accumulation mode is implemented.
 Similarly to PUSCH implementation, the value :math:`\Delta_{TF,b,f,c}(i) = 0` by default is 0 (assuming :math:`K_s=0`) or could be dynamically set through set function according to corresponding formula.
+PUCCH ULPC formula according to 36.213 is calculated by the following formula:

 .. _fig-ulpc-pucch-36213: